ErnestaMajute/MS3/README.md

 [This website](https://em-cookbook.herokuapp.com/index) is a project of website with recipes.
 Purpose of this project is to let user create, read, update and delete recipes.
 Non-registred users are able to browse recipes, while registred user are able to create and manipulate their recipes.

+This project was really exciting experience for me.
+I enjoyed every minute and this project is my pride and joy.

 ## UX